awsdocs/aws-codedeploy-user-guide/doc_source/register-on-premises-instance-iam-session-arn.md

 After you deploy an application revision to registered and tagged on\-premises instances, you can track the deployment's progress\.

 You track deployments to on\-premises instances in a way that's similar to tracking deployments to Amazon EC2 instances\.
-For instructions, see [View Deployment Details with AWS CodeDeploy](deployments-view-details.md)\.
+For instructions, see [View AWS CodeDeployDeployment Details ](deployments-view-details.md)\.